 “Many companies investing in B.C. have figured out that collaborative relationships with Indigenous governments are creating improved investment certainty.”Regional Chief Terry Teegee, B.C.
 Assembly of First Nations

 Supporting Economic Development and Community Sustainability

-By creating opportunities for information sharing, economic capacity building, employment and skills training, the BCRMA is on a mission to create a thriving, inclusive and sustainable mineral exploration community in the Northwest.
-Every year, we support over 100 Indigenous youth to attend AME Roundup to learn about the mineral exploration and mining industries, meet and network with active mining proponents, and observe meetings and panel discussions involving leadership and staff.
+By creating opportunities for information sharing, economic capacity building, employment and skills training, the BCRMA is on a mission to create thriving, inclusive and sustainable mineral exploration communities in the province.
+Every year, we support Indigenous representatives to attend AME Roundup to learn about the mineral exploration and mining industries, meet and network with active mining proponents, and observe meetings and panel discussions involving leadership and staff.